 These were considered for coffee mugs, t-shirts, and bumper stickers.

-Transfer to online
+Transfer to online digital format

 The Idea Kit sat dormant for several years.
-Once this website went up in January, 2000, I transferred the info from the product to web essays.
+Once this website went up in January, 2000, I transferred the info from the product to the web essays.
 There was so much material, I broke it into 4 sections:

 • Activities: Wings